Childhood Trauma And Self-Harm

 -there’s something wrong with me

-Such beliefs lead to: SELF-LOATHING and EXTREME LOW SELF-ESTEEM.
-This in turn leads to emotional distress which can trigger acts of self-harm such as those illustrated in this post.
-My next post will look at ways we can minimize our risk of self-harming.
+Such beliefs lead to SELF-LOATHING and EXTREME LOW SELF-ESTEEM.
+This in turn leads to emotional distress which can trigger acts of self-harm such as those illustrated in this article.

 David Hosier BSc(Hons); MSc; PGDE(FAHE).